RavDas/Netflix-Clone-Deployment/README.md

 **OR**

-ssh into the EC2 instance using GUI of the MobaXtreme termminal like below (Here you can simply attach the key-pair in "Use private key" section).
+ssh into the EC2 instance using GUI of the MobaXtreme terminal like below (Here you can simply attach the key-pair in "Use private key" section).

 ![image](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/c97cc211-5e64-4ada-bb3c-13f1c639163b)